mmanojkumar4/Safe_Code_Executor/README.md

 ### **1. ZIP Project Execution (Python & JavaScript)**

 The system supports executing complete projects packaged as a **.zip** file.
+* **Material theme** for a clean dark UI

-✔ Automatically extracts ZIP in a secure temporary folder ✔ Detects the entry file:
+* Automatically extracts ZIP in a secure temporary folder
+* Detects the entry file:

 * `main.py` → Python project
 * `index.js` → JavaScript project
-  ✔ Runs the entire project inside Docker (read-only, no network, memory limits) ✔ Output displayed in UI
+* Runs the entire project inside Docker (read-only, no network, memory limits)
+* Output displayed in UI
-  ✔ No need to open VS Code — upload and run directly from browser
+* No need to open VS Code — upload and run directly from browser

 **Example ZIP structure (Python):**